 Nis Skull Tower (Ćele Kula)

-One of the most interesting places to visit in Nis is the Skull Tower.
+One of the most interesting places and unusual things to do on a Serbia road trip is to visit the Skull Tower in Nis.
 For us, it was a particularly moving experience, which I shall tell you more about in a moment.
-But first, let’s find out why it exists at all.

-At the Battle of Cegar, in 1809, outnumbered by advancing Turkish (Ottoman) forces, the Serbian rebel leader, Stevan Sinđelić, refused to surrender and set off an explosion killing not only himself, but his men, and many of the attacking Ottoman Army.
+At the Battle of Cegar in 1809, outnumbered by advancing Turkish (Ottoman) forces, the Serbian rebel leader, Stevan Sinđelić, refused to surrender and set off an explosion killing not only himself but his men and many of the attacking Ottoman Army.

-As a deterrent, to other Serbs thinking of rebelling, the Turks decapitated the Serbian rebel’s bodies.
+As a deterrent to other Serbs thinking of rebelling, the Turks decapitated the Serbian rebel’s bodies.
 They stripped their scalps, stuffed the skulls with cotton and shipped them back to the Ottoman Sultan Mahmud II.

 But what made our visit exceptional was the ceremony we accidentally interrupted.

 A tall gentleman in full military uniform opened the door.
-I apologised, realising we were interrupting something but he ushered us inside.
+I apologised, realising we were interrupting something, but he ushered us inside.

 About 15 servicemen were crowded into the tiny chapel, all standing around the central skull tower.
 Almost as soon as we entered, they began singing.